morgenm/basicgopot/README.md

 ## Templates
 ### Default template
-The screenshot below displays the default template, firmware_update_v2.
+The screenshot below displays the default template.
 It is a basic file upload form disguised as a firmware update upload.
 This template is named `firmware_update_v2`.

 ![Template Firmware Upload v2](docs/template_firmware_upload_v2.png?raw=true "Default template")